This Week in Dartmouth Rowing

 Big Green Tidbits

 Dartmouth Women Receiving Votes in CRCA Poll – The Big Green women’s squad is receiving votes in this week’s edition of the CRCA/USARowing Coaches Poll.
-The Big Green have seven votes in the weekly poll.
-The Ivy League is well represented as Princeton has a No. 7 ranking this week to lead the Ancient Eight schools.
-Harvard (8), Yale (9), Brown (12), Columbia (15) and Cornell (17) are also ranked.
+The Big Green have five votes in the weekly poll.
+The Ivy League is well represented as Princeton has a No. 5 ranking this week to lead the Ancient Eight schools.
+Harvard (8), Yale (9), Brown (12), Columbia (15) and Cornell (16) are also ranked.

-Big Green Men Getting Votes Too! – The men’s heavyweight first varsity eight is ranked No 16 this week, maintaining its ranking from last week.
+Big Green Men Getting Votes Too! – The men’s heavyweight first varsity eight is ranked No. 15 this week, moving up a spot from last week after winning the Packard Cup.
 Harvard leads the Ivy League contingent and is ranked No. 2.
-The men’s lightweight rankings are also out and the Big Green check in at No. 5.
-The Ivy League is well represented on the lightweight side, owning the top seven spots in the poll, with the Crimson checking in at No. 1 and Yale at No. 2.
+The men’s lightweight rankings are also out and the Big Green check in at No. 7, down one spot from last week.
+The Ivy League is well represented on the lightweight side, owning the top five spots in the poll, with the Crimson checking in at No. 1 and Yale at No. 2.

-Healey Takes Over Lightweight Program – The Big Green welcomed Sean Healy to the lightweight crew family last summer, when he was named head coach, taking over for Dan Roock.
-Healy spent the previous six seasons as the freshman lightweight coach at his alma mater, Cornell.
+Healey Takes Over Lightweight Program – The Big Green welcomed Sean Healey to the lightweight crew family last summer, when he was named head coach, taking over for Dan Roock.
+Healey spent the previous six seasons as the freshman lightweight coach at his alma mater, Cornell.

-Bordeau’s Return to Coach Heavyweights and Women’s Squads – Wendy Bordeau and Topher Bordeau return to coach the women and men’s heavyweight squads.
-Wendy is entering her ninth season as head coach and is assisted by former Dartmouth rower, Anne Kennedy.
-Topher Bordeau is entering his eighth season at Dartmouth and is assisted by former Dartmouth rower, Andy Hilton, who is in his third season.
+Bordeaus Return to Coach Heavyweights and Women’s Squads – Wendy Bordeau and Topher Bordeau return to coach the women and men’s heavyweight squads.
+Wendy is in her ninth season as head coach and is assisted by former Dartmouth rower, Anne Kennedy.
+Topher Bordeau is in his eighth season at Dartmouth and is assisted by former Dartmouth rower, Andy Hilton, who is in his third season.